tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 3 = { path = "2024-10-26-ppw-co-za-tatuaz.jpg", caption = "_Tattoo parlour Syrena.
 Get yerself a tattoo at the show._", source = "Official PpW Facebook" }
 +++

 "Co Za Noc" (_What a Night_) was an event announced on 10.09.2024, and held on Saturday, October 26th 2024 by [PpW Ewenement](@/o/ppw.md).
-It tooke place in a brand new location - a post-industrial complex at Mińska 65 street.
+It took place in a brand new venue - a post-industrial complex at Mińska 65 in Warsaw.

-Much like most of the bigger shows, this event was streamed live on PpW's YouTube channel for free.
+Just like most of PpW's bigger shows, this event was streamed live on their YouTube channel for free.

-The name of the show comes from a viral [YouTube video](https://youtu.be/k0nnjEmVHWs?t=157) published by a Polish influencer Robert Pasut, and become a popular running joke and a sort of a catchphrase among PpW's fans and workers roughly since [PpW Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md).
+The name of the show comes from a viral [YouTube video](https://youtu.be/k0nnjEmVHWs?t=157) published by Polish influencer Robert Pasut, and become a popular running joke and a sort of a catchphrase among PpW's fans and workers, roughly since [PpW Ledwo Legalne IV](@/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md).

 ### Build-up